YimengL/Thread-Scheduler/README.md

 16:332:566 INTRODUCTION TO PARALLEL AND DISTRIBUTED COMPUTING

-This is the first project in 16:332:566 INTRODUCTION TO PARALLEL AND DISTRIBUTED COMPUTING
+This is the first project.

 Team Member: